timothyb0912/blog/_posts/2022-05-31-Emotional-leveraging.md

 And, we've benefitted from courage, personally, academically and professionally.

-What we want are more experiences of latter and less of the former.
+What we want are more experiences of the latter and less of the former.
 What we need are processes to make use and fun (out) of our emotions.
 We need procedures and techniques to learn from our emotions,